Graduate Research Award

 • Acknowledge SCUA in all publications resulting from the research award

-Applicants awarded funding will be notified by late March of the application year.
+Applicants awarded funding will be notified by late fall 2026.